 Our reliance on Lincoln Park as a source of funding will depend on a number of factors, including the prevailing market price of our common stock and the extent to which we are able to secure working capital from other sources.
 If obtaining sufficient funding from Lincoln Park were to prove unavailable or prohibitively dilutive, we will need to raise additional funds in order to complete our product development programs, complete clinical trials needed to market our products (including clinical trials for our DCM program), and commercialize these products.
 Even if we sell all \$15,000,000 under the Purchase Agreement to Lincoln Park, we may still need additional capital to fully implement our business, operating and development plans.
-Should the financing we require to sustain our working capital needs be unavailable or prohibitively expensive when we require it, the consequences could be a material adverse effect on our business, operating results, financial condition and prospects
+Should the financing we require to sustain our working capital needs be unavailable or prohibitively expensive when we require it, the consequences could be a material adverse effect on our business, operating results, financial condition and prospects.

+We will need to raise additional funds in order to complete our product development programs, complete clinical trials needed to market our products (including clinical trials for our DCM program), and commercialize these products.
 Because of our long-term funding requirements, we may try to access the public or private equity markets if conditions are favorable to complete a financing, even if we do not have an immediate need for additional capital at that time, or whenever we require additional operating capital.
 In addition, we may seek collaborative relationships, incur debt and access other available funding sources.
 This additional funding may not be available to us on reasonable terms, or at all.
 Some of the factors that will impact our ability to raise additional capital and our overall success include:

-- \cdot the rate and degree of progress for our product development; - \cdot the rate of regulatory approval to proceed with clinical trial programs; - \cdot the level of success achieved in clinical trials; - \cdot the requirements for marketing authorization from regulatory bodies in the United States and other countries; - \cdot $\;$ the liquidity and market volatility of our equity securities; and - \cdot regulatory and manufacturing requirements and uncertainties, and technological developments by competitors.
+- the rate and degree of progress for our product development; - the rate of regulatory approval to proceed with clinical trial programs; - the level of success achieved in clinical trials; - · the requirements for marketing authorization from regulatory bodies in the United States and other countries; - the liquidity and market volatility of our equity securities; and - regulatory and manufacturing requirements and uncertainties, and technological developments by competitors.